adminhmi/hlog/readme.md

 ```

 For more advanced usage such as logging to multiple locations from the same
-application, you can also create an instance of the `Hlog` Logger:
+application, you can also create an instance of the `hlog` Logger:

 ```go
 package main